alibaba/git-repo-go-doc/content/en/docs/multi-repos/git-repo-status.md

 Show a summary of git status on each project.
 For each file in the project, a two-letter code is used.
 The first letter stands for changes of index, and the second letter stands for changes of worktree.

-In the first column, an uppercase letter indicates how the staging area differs from the last committed state.
+In the first column, an uppercase letter indicates how the index differs from the last committed state.

 Letter | Meaning      | Description
 -------|:-------------|:--------------------------------------